How to do classic afternoon tea at home

 Dress your table

 "Afternoon tea is an occasion in itself, and a beautifully dressed table is the best way to add to the atmosphere," says Robin, who recommends covering the table with with your favourite linen, including a tablecloth and napkins.
 "If you have a favourite tea service or a collection of lovely vintage tea cups, milk jugs and sugar bowls, get them out to make your afternoon tea extra special," she adds.
-We'd also recommend a cake stand, such as a Truly Alice Terrific Treat Stand or Floral Teapot Cake Stand, to add an eye-catching centrepiece that will bring a touch of joy to the table, and this cup stand will help you show off your fine china in style.
+We'd also recommend a cake stand, such as a Truly Alice Terrific Treat Stand or Floral Teapot Cake Stand, to add an eye-catching centrepiece that will bring a touch of joy to the table.
 Themed bunting and balloons provide a final flourish.

 It doesn’t have to be champagne